britecharts/britecharts/src/doc/how-to-guides/user-how-to-guides.md

 # User How-To Guides
 Our how-to guides are recipes to address specific and critical use cases when working with Britecharts.
 They assume some knowledge about Britecharts and the library structure.
 If this is the first time you work with Britecharts, we recommend you to read the [Getting Started Tutorial][gettingStarted] first.

-## How to customize the chart's colors
+## How to Customize the Chart's Colors
 Follow these steps to customize Britecharts' charts to use different color schemas:
 1. Find out if your chart supports `.colorSchema`, if so, keep on reading
 1. Check the [Color Palettes demo page][colorPalettesDemo] and find a palette you like